ssokolova/copilot-testing/labs.md

 </p>
 </br></br>

-**Lab 2 - High level Copilot Testing Advice**
+**Lab 2 - High-level Copilot Testing Advice**

-**Purpose: In this lab, we’ll start to learn about testing with Copilot at a high levele**
+**Purpose: In this lab, we’ll start to learn about getting more general assistance from Copilot for testing**

 1. In our repository, there is an example Python file we'll be using to start with.
 You can open it by clicking on [**webscraper.py**](./webscraper.py) , or, in the terminal, enter